 There’s always something happening in the real estate market.
-As one of the major driving forces behind every economy, it offers a wide range of opportunities for different types of jobs.
+As one of the major driving forces behind every economy, it offers a wide range of opportunities for different types of businesses.
 Due to the lively character of this field, it attracts lots of new entrepreneurs.
+Furthermore it can work well as a part time business because you can purchase and renovate homes at your own pace.

 According to data published by the US Census Bureau, about 592,000 new family houses were sold in the US in 2016.
 That figure represents a 16 percent increase year-over-year, so you can see a promising increase in this field of the economy.
 From this point of view, it seems that this niche has a lot of potential.
 Hence, it would be wise to seize the moment and start your own home renovating business.